 Summing up

-By being a member of these programs, you’ll be well-positioned to take advantage of various offers and earning opportunities as they come around.
+By being a member of more than one frequent flyer program, you’ll be well-positioned to take advantage of various offers and earning opportunities as they come around.

 Many of the promotions where you can buy miles at a discount will require you to have an account set up for a minimum amount of time, (e.g. 30 or 90 days) before purchasing points.